pkgw/website-netlify-experiment/content/2020/implementing-software-versioning.md

 process.

 The core of this procedure is, literally, editing your `setup.py` or `package.json` files and replacing the 0.0.0’s with actual version numbers.
 This was another sort of “aha” moment for me — my [release recipes][wdf-release] all involve editing various files to update their embedded version numbers, and *of course* an automated tool should be doing that editing instead of me.
+We can call this scheme **just-in-time versioning** since the version numbers are applied as late as possible in the release pipeline.

 If we have to edit the files in the repository to appropriately set them up for release, we of course need to make a Git commit preserving those changes, and to